CNG producers must meet these core program requirements annually to maintain their certification.

 Your signature on the Declaration indicates you understand and accept the terms of participating in the CNG program.
 Your signed Declaration will be posted on your online profile.
 With livestock certification a Feed Supplier Declaration is also required.

 All farms must arrange an on-site Inspection to take place within two growing season months of the date when their application is accepted, and then annually.
 Inspections are done by other CNG farmers.
-For full details, review the Inspection Worksheets and Guidelines.
+For full details, review the Inspection Forms and Guidelines.

 The Peer-Review: CNG's "Work" Requirement